Sebastian-mc-commits/ElectronApp/README.md

 (I have'nt fixe the issue about the current bitcoin value until now.
 My apologies)

+## Finally, how to make the project works ?

+- Add a .env file in the root of the project with the following variables:

+KEY_NAME =
+KEY_SECRET =
+URL = 'api.coinbase.com'
+SERVICE_NAME =
+ALGORITHM =
+HOST =  Angular hosting

+- All the variables except for HOST are provided by coinbase.
+You can request your own service at https://portal.cloud.coinbase.com

 ![alt text](./readme.src/image1.png)
 ![alt text](./readme.src/image2.png)
 ![alt text](./readme.src/image3.png)